Article

 Search backendGoogle's own indexBingBing + proprietary PerplexityBot

-For brands that need visibility across all three platforms, the solution is either creating platform-specific landing variants or using a tiered content architecture where FAQ schema pages target Google AI Overviews while narrative authority pages target ChatGPT and Perplexity.
+For brands that need visibility across platforms, write FAQ-format sections on Google-AIO-priority informational pages and declarative prose on ChatGPT-priority pages.
 For a complete breakdown of how each platform works, see our guide to AI search engines.

 The 8 Optimization Tactics That Work for AI Overviews

-These eight tactics are ranked by measured impact on AI Overview citation probability, based on data from BrightEdge, Authoritas, Wellows, and our own experiments.
+These eight tactics are ordered by measured impact on AI Overview citation probability, based on the 2026 research round (Ahrefs, Profound, Wellows) and our own experiments.

-Pages that include images, videos, and infographics alongside text earn 317% more AI Overview citations than text-only pages, according to research from Wellows.
+Pages that include images, videos, and infographics alongside text earn substantially more AI Overview citations than text-only pages, according to research from Wellows — one of the strongest AIO-specific levers.

 Google AI Overviews increasingly pull from multi-modal content — not just text paragraphs but also image carousels, video summaries, and visual data representations.
-The 317% citation lift reflects Google's preference for content that provides comprehensive, multi-format answers to user queries.
+YouTube has become the second-largest non-ranking AIO citation source.
+Google's AI rewards content that provides comprehensive, multi-format answers.

 Video content is particularly valuable for how-to and tutorial queries, where AI Overviews increasingly surface video carousel cards alongside text citations.